mesg-foundation/engine/README.md

 ### 6. Test the application

-Now let's give a try to this super small application.
+Now let's give this super small application a try.

 Let's trigger the webhook with the following command: